-2020 // Anna Zaranko, for The Memoir of an Anti-Hero by Kornel Filipowicz 2019 // Madeline G. Levine, for Collected Stories by Bruno Schulz 2018 // Jennifer Croft, for Flights by Olga Tokarczuk 2017 // Piotr Florczyk, for Building the Barricade by Anna Świrszczyńska 2016 // Bill Johnston, for Twelve Stations by Tomasz Różycki
+''' 2021 // Ewa Małachowska-Pasek and Megan Thomas for The Career of Nicodemus Dyzma by Tadeusz Dołęga-Mostowicz 2020 // Anna Zaranko for The Memoir of an Anti-Hero by Kornel Filipowicz 2019 // Madeline G. Levine for Collected Stories by Bruno Schulz 2018 // Jennifer Croft for Flights by Olga Tokarczuk 2017 // Piotr Florczyk for Building the Barricade by Anna Świrszczyńska 2016 // Bill Johnston for Twelve Stations by Tomasz Różycki '''

-The Translators' College - This programme provides study visits for translators of Polish literature.
+The Translators' College

+This programme provides study visits for translators of Polish literature.
 During their residency, which takes place in Kraków or Warsaw, the translators are provided with suitable conditions for their work and assistance with their translations.
 The college has been active since 2006.
-By 2019, 140 translators from thirty-seven countries had already taken part.
+By 2020, more than 140 translators from 37 countries had already taken part.

-The World Congress of Translators of Polish Literature, which has been organised every four years since 2005.
-Around two hundred and fifty translators from all over the world attend meetings with writers, critics and academics.
+The World Congress of Translators of Polish Literature

+This event has been organised every four years since 2005.
+Around 250 translators from all over the world attend meetings with writers, critics and academics.
 The Congress provides an opportunity to find out more about Polish literature, meet colleagues from other countries and exchange information, ideas and opinions.

-Seminars for Foreign Publishers - Since 2006, the Book Institute has invited groups of publishers from various countries to Kraków to show them what Polish literature has to offer.
+Seminars for Foreign Publishers

+Since 2006, the Book Institute has invited groups of publishers from various countries to Kraków to show them what Polish literature has to offer.
 During the study visit, they attend meetings with writers, publishers and critics to encourage them to publish Polish literature.